Esscrypt/histori-docs/docs/start/quick-start.md

 ```

 In this example, the request queries the balance of the holder `vitalik.eth` for the Ethereum contract at `0xF2ec4a773ef90c58d98ea734c0eBDB538519b988` on the `eth-mainnet` network.
-The `x-api-key` header contains your API key.
+The `x-api-key` header contains your Project ID.

 ### Required Headers

 `x-api-key`: Your unique API key.
 You can get it from the [Histori API Portal](https://api.histori.xyz/sign-up).
+Alternatively you can set the Project ID in the `projectId` query parameter

 ### Explore Other Endpoints